jgm/djot/doc/cheatsheet.md

  * bears
 ~~~

-You can indent your list marker zero or more spaces, using same
+You can indent your list marker zero or more spaces, using the same
 indent for items at same level.
 If you want a subsequent paragraph to
-be part of a list item, indent at least past the list item marker.
+be part of a list item, indent at least past the list marker.

-Sublists must be preceded by a blank line, and must also be indented
+Like subsequent paragraphs, sublists must be preceded by a blank line
+(blank lines are almost always required between block-level elements).
-at least past the previous list item's marker.
+The sublist markers must also be indented at least past the previous

-See the djot reference for the list of different types of markers
-allowed.

-Note that djot supports multi-line forms of almost everything,
-including list items.
+list item's marker.

 ~~~
 Another list:

  * First item.
-This item has a
+This item has a rather long line, indented after the line breaks to look nice.
-long line.

  * Second item.
+This item has a rather long line too, but without the pretty indent.

    Second paragraph of second item.